mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 challenging actions.

-A pilot may deliberately enter or cancel a tumble by making a Routine (6+) Pilot check (D3 space- combat rounds, DEX).
+A pilot may deliberately enter or cancel a tumble by making a Routine (6+) Pilot check (D3 space-combat rounds, DEX).
 During the attempt, the ship cannot manoeuvre in any other way.
 If the check is failed, the vessel may create some inconvenient rotation but docking or free boarding can still